 b- “ACR scenario selection request”.
 The EES selects the ACR scenario list and may send the ACR Selection notification to the selected EAS if the EAS has subscribed.
 The EES may include the ACR scenario list in the EAS information provisioning response.

 If the request contains selected EAS ID and selected EAS Endpoint, the EES may apply the EAS traffic influence with the N6 routing information of the EAS in the 3GPP Core Network, based on application KPIs and if the EAS traffic influence was not done before.
+If the request is for selected EAS and contains CEAG ID, the EES considers the selected EAS as Common EAS for the CEAG with the corresponding ID, and:

+If the deployment includes CCR, the EES may perform the CEAG information store procedure as described in clause a.b.2.2. providing its own EES ID and the determined CEAG ID in the store request.
+The EES may also query CCR about other EESs serving the same CEAG ID and based on local policies the EES performs the common EAS announce procedure as detailed in clause 8.5.Z2.

+If the deployment does not include CCR, the EES may update its profile with the CEAG ID and perform EES registration update with the ECS, providing the updated EES Profile.

+NOTE 1: The CEAG information store procedure or the EES registration update do not need to be performed if the CEAG ID has been previously associated with the EES ID, e.g. for other ACs which are part of the CEAG.

-NOTE 1: EES can also influence the EAS traffic in advance.
+NOTE 2: EES can also influence the EAS traffic in advance.